Find and Evaluate Worship Songs for Church

 Why Score Worship Songs?

-While evaluating or "scoring" worship songs may seem controversial, this is not intended to unjustly criticise.
-The goal is to ask: Is this song helpful for the gathered church to sing?
-Worship is a spiritual act (John 4:23-24) and scoring songs based on a set of objective criteria can't fully take that into account.
-Context also matters - you will also want different types of songs for different parts of your service.
-So there's no guarantee that a song that receives a slightly higher rating is definitively "better" than another song.
+While evaluating or "scoring" worship songs may sound controversial, the aim is not to offer unfair criticism.
+The goal is simply to ask: Is this song helpful for the gathered church to sing?
+Worship is a spiritual act (John 4:23-24) and no set of objective criteria can fully take that into account.
+Context also matters - you will probably want different types of songs for different parts of your worship service.
+For these reasons, a slightly higher score should not be taken to mean that one song is inherently or definitively "better" than another.

-Nevertheless, I hope that this can aid you in selecting songs that are suitable for congregational church worship, highly biblically accurate, theologically rich, broadly God-centred, and singable for the average person (1 Corinthians 14:15, Colossians 3:16).
-Let's try not to use personal preference or popularity as the main criteria for our song selection.
+Nevertheless, the aim of this resource is to aid you in selecting songs that are suitable for congregational church worship, highly biblically accurate, theologically rich, broadly God-centred, and singable for the average person (1 Corinthians 14:15, Colossians 3:16).
+Let's be careful not to allow personal preference or wider popularity to become the dominant factors shaping our song selection.

-Low suitability means a song may be less useful for congregational worship - it doesn't mean the song is inherently bad.
-Many songs that receive a lower suitability score are still useful in other contexts, such as times of personal devotion.
-Like many of the Psalms, which were written as personal expressions rather than for corporate use, these songs serve a different purpose.
-There are some songs that receive a lower score that I think are great, but not in the context of congregational church worship.
-Again, the aim is not to criticise, but to offer criteria for identifying songs that are most appropriate in corporate worship.
+Low suitability means a song may be less viable for congregational worship - it doesn't mean it's a bad song.
+Many songs that receive a lower suitability score may still be excellent in other contexts, such as times of personal devotion.
+Like many of the Psalms, which were written as personal expressions, rather than for corporate use, these songs serve a different purpose.
+Again, the aim is not to unjustly criticise, but to offer criteria for identifying songs that are most appropriate for corporate worship.

 Songs are scored based solely on their lyrical content.
-The alleged theological positions of churches or songwriters haven't been considered.
-But if you're interested, songwriters can be viewed by clicking on the song title.
-If you want to ensure a certain writer isn't included in the list, use the search filter and add a 'minus' before your search terms: -writer -writer.
+The alleged or confirmed theological positions of churches or songwriters haven't been considered.
+But if you want to ensure a writer isn't included in the list, use the search filter and add a 'minus' before your search terms: -writer -writer.

-You may not agree with a particular rating or category — whether for an individual song, or for the system as a whole.
+You may not agree with a particular rating or category, or you may have different priorities.
 To accommodate this, there's an option in the bottom left of the homepage to adjust category weightings.
-You can customise these to reflect your priorities.
+You can customise these to reflect your preferences.

 Accuracy